DaniTheHack3r/personal-kali-customization/README.md

 sudo whoami
 ```

-- From the root directory of the repository run:
+- From the repository directory run:

 ```
 ansible-playbook main.yml